Is infrared-collinear safe information all you need for jet classification?: Introduction

 In this paper, we will explicitly study classification tasks of quark vs.~gluon jets and jets from QCD vs.~jets from boosted hadronic decays of $Z$ bosons.
 The particular IRC (un)safety of the likelihood ratios for these tasks has been studied previously.
 It is expected that the likelihood ratio for quark vs.~gluon jet discrimination is IRC safe~\cite{Larkoski:2019nwj}, which has been validated in previous machine learning studies~\cite{Romero:2021qlf,Konar:2021zdg,Dreyer:2021hhr}.
 The argument for IRC safety is that the $N$-body phase space can be spanned by additive, IRC safe observables~\cite{Banfi:2004yd} and so probability distributions for quarks and gluons will in general take the form of a Sudakov factor near the infrared regions of phase space.
 The rate of suppression of emissions is controlled by the corresponding color Casimirs, and, because gluons carry more color than quarks, the likelihood ratio itself vanishes at all infrared boundaries.
 Therefore, all fixed-order divergences are mapped to the same value of the likelihood ratio, namely 0, and so the classifier is IRC safe.
 This explains why EFPs, which are an IRC-safe classifier, can match the performance of the IRC-unsafe PFNs.
 By contrast, the likelihood ratio for QCD jets vs.~$Z$ jets is expected to only be Sudakov safe, as optimal observables for general one- vs.~two-prong discrimination take the form of the ratio of IRC safe observables~\cite{Almeida:2008tp,Thaler:2010tr,Larkoski:2013eya,Larkoski:2014gra}.
 Ratios of IRC safe observables are in general themselves not IRC safe \cite{Soyez:2012hv}.

-The main result of our work will be to show that the JFNs based on IRC-safe subjets achieve the same classification performance as PFNs for a finite, non-zero subjet radius for both discrimination tasks considered here.
-The JFNs represent the first example of a classifier based on IRC-safe inputs that achieves equivalent performance on several classification tasks as its IRC-unsafe counterpart.
+To separately study soft and collinear safety, we consider both a finite subjet radius (collinear safety) and a low momentum cut $p_T^{\rm soft}$ on the transverse momentum of the subjets (soft safety).
+The main result of our work will be to show that the JFNs based on IRC-safe input achieve the same classification performance as PFNs.
+The JFNs represent the first example of a classifier based on IRC-safe inputs that achieve equivalent performance on several classification tasks as its IRC-unsafe counterpart.
 In addition, the machine learning architecture is equivalent to PFNs, which allows for one-to-one comparisons.
 The exact value of the subjet radius where the PFN performance is matched depends on the classification task at hand.
 Therefore, different than the classifiers based on complete IRC-safe sets of observables, JFNs constitute a ``gapless'' classifier indicating that the very soft aspects of jets are in fact not relevant for typical classification tasks at collider experiments.
 This answers in part the question about the features that are relevant for the performance of classifiers in high-energy physics.
-Throughout this work, PFNs are taken as a reference, but other permutation invariant classifiers such as GNNs, transformers and point clouds could equally well be trained on particles or reclustered subjets.
+Throughout this work, PFNs are taken as a reference, but other permutation invariant classifiers such as GNNs, transformers (equivalent to a fully connected graph), and point clouds could equally well be trained on particles or reclustered subjets.